WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. Back up your device, here is a [guide](https://support.apple.com/en-us/118426)
 2. After backing up, reset your device, here is a [guide](https://support.apple.com/en-au/guide/iphone/iphea1c2fe48/ios)
 3. Now if you have an iCloud backup you should be prompted to restore from your backup after logging in to your Apple ID, if you have a local backup all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu
+4. Then follow the guide for Part 1 of the WhySooooFurious DNS Blocker to prevent revokes in the future

 ### Method 2
 1. Follow this [guide](https://support.apple.com/en-au/guide/iphone/iph7a2a9399b/ios)
+2. Then follow the guide for Part 1 of the WhySooooFurious DNS Blocker to prevent revokes in the future

 ## ESign Sources
 My sources for ESign